 This unique combination of soft skills and specialization will guide the business space forward.
 Enterprises will place value on individuality, rather than conformity.

-AI is set to radically shift the way that we work.
-But, it’s important to remember that Ai in the workplace isn’t going to destroy us all in some Terminator(esk) fantasy.
+AI trends are set to radically shift the way that we work.
+But, it’s important to remember that AI in the workplace isn’t going to destroy us all in some Terminator(esk) fantasy.
 Instead, it will help us become more human by removing unnecessary barriers that have been erected across workplace channels.
 In the immediate, workplace AI chatbots like Capacity can help businesses achieve more value from each employee by reducing the amount of searching they require to perform their day-to-day roles.